sustainablelab/handmade/doc/001-tools.md

 # TLDR
 Install VisualStudio Community.
-Unclick all the garbage, just get the core VisualStudio (~1.5GB) and the MSVC compiler tools (~1.5GB).
+Unclick all the garbage, just
+get:

+- the core VisualStudio (~1.5GB)
+- the MSVC compiler tools (~1.5GB)
+- the latest Win10SDK (~3GB)

 Update PowerShell Profile with a `vcvars` command to run the `vcvarsall.bat` script that sets the environment variables.
 This